Conflict of interest management on school property procurements

 A commercial interest can include any business or financial interest, relationship, or duty that has the potential to incentivise the person to act in a way that is not in the best interests of the school.

-Commercial conflicts can occur when a person involved in a school property procurement or project has the potential to both:
+A person involved in a school property procurement or project has the potential to both:

 - influence decisions made about the project or procurement, such as which supplier gets the work, or how the supplier’s contract or performance will be managed, and